NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Aberrant Blood Magic.md

 Granted by [[Class Features/Bloodline_ Aberrant|Bloodline: Aberrant]]

-Aberrant whispers shield one target's mind or your own, granting a +2 status bonus to Will saving throws for 1 round.
+Either one target takes a –1 status penalty to Will saving throws for 1 round or you gain a +2 status bonus to Will saving throws for 1 round.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*